Similarity-based Label Inference Attack against Training and Inference of Split Learning: Attack against Defenses

-As shown in Section~\ref{sec:experiment}, the proposed clustering label inference attack from gradients can achieve accurate and robust predictions under different practical settings.
-This section evaluates the attack performance of the proposed approach against the existing gradient defense techniques.
-In particular, we select two widely-adopted defense techniques, including: 1) adding noise to gradients (e.g., differential privacy\footnote{The experiment is conducted on a cloud server with a A10 Nvidia GPU}), and 2) gradient compression (i.e pruning the gradients with small magnitudes).
+As shown in Section~\ref{sec:experiment}, the proposed label inference attacks from gradients can achieve accurate and robust predictions under different settings.
+This section evaluates the attack performance of the proposed approach against the existing defense techniques.
+In particular, we select four state-of-the-art defense techniques, including 1) DP-SGD~\cite{Abadi16}, 2) label differential privacy (LDP)~\cite{Ghazi21}, 3) gradient compression (i.e pruning the gradients with small magnitudes)~\cite{tsuzuku18, lin20}, and 4) Marvell~\cite{li22}.

-For fair comparisons, the cut layer is designed to be located before the fully connected layers (i.e., the last two or three layers), as done in~\cite{kariyappa21,Fu22}.
-From the experimental results in Section~\ref{sec:experiment}, we select four complicated datasets (i.e., CIFAR-10, CIFAR-100, Dogs vs. Cats and Fashion-MNIST) to evaluate the attack performance against the defenses.
+For fair comparisons, the cut layer is designed to be located before the fully connected layers (i.e., the last three layers), as done in~\cite{Fu22}.
+As unsplit atrtack only works at the last layer, we exclude unsplit attack from our defense evaluation.
+From the experimental results in Section~\ref{sec:experiment}, we select three datasets (i.e., CIFAR-10, Dogs vs. Cats, and Fruits-360) to evaluate the attack performance against the defenses.

-\textbf{1) Differential Privacy.} Differential privacy is a popular defense technique that meticulously designs the artificial noise for the data points (e.g., gradients) to provide a theoretical privacy guarantee (see the following definition).
+\textbf{1) DP-SGD.} Differential privacy is a popular defense technique that meticulously designs the artificial noise for the data points (e.g., gradients) to provide a theoretical privacy guarantee (see the following definition).

 \begin{definition} $(\epsilon, \delta)$-DP: An algorithm $\mathcal{M}: \mathcal{D} \rightarrow \mathcal{R}$ is $(\epsilon, \delta)$-differential private if for any two datasets $D$, $D^\prime$ which differ on at most one row, and every set of outputs $\mathcal{O} \in \mathcal{R}$: